 The good news, however, is that Agile participants, as well as practitioners, are now able to eliminate & recognize the various behaviors that are detrimental to the Agile method of working & thinking.
 These behaviors are what you call generally ‘anti-patterns’.
-Therefore, in this guide, we’ll be taking a look at some of the most common anti-patterns of the Scrum Master.
+Therefore, in this guide, we’ll look at some of the most common anti-patterns of the Scrum Master.

 What Do You Mean By Scrum Master Anti-Patterns?